f4th4n/gen_game_js/README.md

 # GenGame JavaScript

 This is JavaScript client library to communicate with GenServer.
-It can be used for both generic C# project and Unity.
+It can be used for any project JavaScript based project like PhaserJS, Cocos2d-x, Cocos2 JS, Construct3, Telegram Game, Facebook Instant Game, etc.

+If you need client library for Unity or C#, please see [gen_game_unity](https://github.com/f4th4n/gen_game_unity)

 ## Installation